Home renovations 101: How to decide where to splurge and where to save.

 I’m not afraid of bold colors even for resale either.
 You should choose a group of colors that complements each other and then repeat those colors throughout the home.
 Some may be bold accent colors and some more neutral—have fun with it.
 However, beware of the paint’s undertone.
 You know what I am talking about—the paint you loved in the store and on the wall up until the sun changes and now it’s lavender or pukey green.
 Colors can change with light, which I find appealing unless the undertone is not a color you want or like.

 Staying within the same family of warm tones or cool tones can help.
-You can choose earthy, understated or rich with color; these three palates, for example, all work in a mountain home or condo.
-Make sure your take into account the color of the wood in your home—it’s like another paint color and needs to blend with your palate.
+Make sure you take into account the color of the wood in your home—it’s like another paint color and needs to blend with your palate.
 If you are afraid to choose the color on your own, go online and find some ideas on the various paint sites, or hire a paint consultant or talented friend.
 The right paint color can transform a house and elevate your design for very little money.
 We’ve all seen the renovation shows when they paint the cabinets and change the hardware and it’s a new kitchen.

 I’m a big believer in using hanging lights, semi-flush, floor lamps, etc., to further your overall room design.
 This is also where you can save money.
 There is very reasonably priced lighting available, so put in the time into finding the style, size, and shape that best fits the space.
 Changing light fixtures and other fixtures makes a huge impact.
 If you are unsure about this, stick with one color of finish like brushed nickel or polished chrome.
 If you have the skill, these can be mixed, but be careful.
 Consistency is always a safe bet.